ucsd-cse110-fa23/cse-110-project-team-4/README.md

 ## Deleting a Recipe
 1. To delete a recipe that you no longer want, click on the recipe in the main window.
 2. Then, simply press the "Delete" button and the "Back" button and your recipe will no longer be there.

+## Sorting Recipe List
+1. In order to sort the recipe list alphabetically or chronologically in ascending or descending order, click on the drop down titled "Chronologically ASC"
+2. Choose your desired sorting option by clicking on one of the options of "Chronologically ASC," "Chronologically DSC."
+"Alphabetically ASC," and "Alphabetically DSC"
+3. Once you have click the sorting option, the page will automatically reload to the sorted list with respect to the sort option

+## Filtering Recipe List
+1. In order to filter recipe list by meal type, click on the drop down titled "No Filter"
+2. Choose your desired filter option by clicking on one of the options of "Breakfast," "Lunch," "Dinner," and "No Filter"
+3. Once you have clicked the filtering option, the page will automatically reload to the filtered list with respect to the filter option